fbpx

 FOOD & BEVERAGE

 Highland’s team of cooks, bartenders, and cashiers provide our riders with excellent food and great service year round.
-The Highland Pub specializes in craft pizza and craft beer, but offers a wide variety of menu options for breakfast, lunch, and dinner.
+The Highland Pub offers a wide variety of menu options for breakfast, lunch, and dinner.
 Food & Beverage service is located in the upper level of the main lodge and in the backyard at the outdoor Exit 19 bar.

 AVAILABLE POSITIONS: